18F/methods/_methods/stakeholder-and-user-interviews.md

 permalink: /discover/stakeholder-and-user-interviews/
 redirect_from:
   - /stakeholder-and-user-interviews/
-description: A wide-spanning set of semi-structured interviews with anyone who has an interest in a project's success, including users.
+description: A wide-spanning set of semi-structured interviews with living experts who have an interest in a project's success, including stakeholders and users.
 category: Discover
-what: A wide-spanning set of semi-structured interviews with anyone who has an interest in a project's success, including users.
+what: A wide-spanning set of semi-structured interviews with living experts who have an interest in a project's success, including stakeholders and users.
 why: To build consensus about the problem statement and research objectives.
 timeRequired: 1–2 hours per interviewee
 ---

 ## How to do it

   1. Create a guide for yourself of some topics you'd like to ask about, and some specific questions as a back up.
 Questions will often concern the individual's role, the organization, the individuals' needs, and metrics for success of the project.
+Identify the biases you bring to the interviews.
+Consider how the interview could harm the participant, so you can avoid those hazards.
+For example, might your questions cause anxiety about a change in their job, or trigger thoughts of painful experiences?
   1. Sit down one-on-one with the participant, or two-on-one with a note-taker or joint interviewer, in a focused environment.
 Introduce yourself.
 Explain the premise for the interview as far as you can without biasing their responses.
   1. Follow the conversation where the participant takes it.
 They will focus on their priorities and interests.
 Be comfortable with silences, which allow the participant to elaborate.
 To keep from getting entirely off course, use your interview guide to make sure you cover what you need to.
 Ask lots of "why is that" and "how do you do that" questions.
+Consider asking if there are ways the service or product could cause harm to its users if not done carefully, or what assumptions are being made (leaving it ambiguous as to whether we’re referring to our questions or in the service/product).
   1. If there are other products they use or your product doesn't have constraints imposed by prior work, observe the stakeholders using a competing product and consider a <a href="/decide/comparative-analysis/" class="usa-link">comparative analysis</a>.

 <section class="method--section method--section--additional-resources" markdown="1">